bokysan/socketace/README.md

 # SocketAce

 **Your ultimate connection tunnel.** TCP websocket tunnel.
 TLS sockets tunnel.
+Serial connection socket tunnel.
 One executable for the client and the server.
 Multiple platforms supported.
 Written in [go](https://golang.org).

 Ever had an issue with restrictive firewalls?
 Well, this tool will help out.
 Socketace allows you to tunnel *multiple* connections through: